 Have you lost a family member in a hit and run or other traffic incident?

 The Salamati Law Firm specializes in vehicle and pedestrian accidents and personal injury cases.
-If you or your family face any of the situations above, contact us today for a free, no-obligation consultation.
+If you or your family face any of the situations above, contact our skilled Los Angeles car accident attorneys today for a free, no-obligation consultation.
 There is no fee unless we win your case.
 We have years of experience fighting for the rights of people like you.